Advanced Search

 Summary This KB article will explain the intelligent downloader and give the best practices to upgrade your self-healed software by benefiting from this feature through Filesets / Payloads.
 Intelligent Downloader When a Fileset / Payload is deployed and the...

-Filewave Firewall Scripts for Windows
+FileWave Firewall Scripts for Windows

 Booster Overview

-Introduction A Booster in the context of FileWave is a critical component designed to scale the management of devices within a network.
-It is a server component that can be installed on macOS, Windows, and Linux systems and is used to distribute data from the ...
+Introduction A Booster in the context of FileWave is a component designed to scale the management of devices within a network.
+It is a server component that can be installed on macOS, Windows, and Linux systems and is used to distribute data from the FileWave ...

 What is an API?